Super easy Zucchini Boats stuffed with quinoa and pico de gallo make a delicious, simple vegetarian and gluten-free meal to share in just 30 minutes!

-Summer is the perfect time to savor zucchini at their best.
-Raw or cooked, chopped in salads, spiralized in frittatas, or loaded with couscous, there are endless ways to enjoy this light and versatile veggie during the hot season.
+Spring is the perfect time to savor zucchini at their best.
+Raw or cooked, chopped in salads, spiralized in frittatas, or loaded with couscous, there are endless ways to enjoy this light and versatile veggie during the upcoming warmer months.

 Once your quinoa filling is ready, it’s super easy to prep these awesome stuffed zucchini boats.

 Start by scooping out the zucchini flesh from the halved zucchini.

 Then fill the zucchini boats with the quinoa and pico de gallo filling.

 Bake the zucchini boats for 10-15 minutes, then top them off with basil leaves and serve them.

 The trick to totally nail this recipe is to keep an eye on the zucchini while they bake.
 You want them slightly soft but not mushy.